 Brett Heidi is a contemporary western artist residing in Olds, Alberta, Canada.

 Coming from a family immersed in art, she had early exposure to painting, sketching and the study of color and light.
-As a youth she found herself winning prizes in local and international art contests, eventually taking on custom portraits and book illustrations.
+As a youth she participated in local and international art contests, eventually taking on custom portraits and book illustrations.

-Since 2014 Brett Heidi has developed a unique style that has been by identified by it's loose large brushstrokes and the use of undermixed color.
+Since 2014 Brett Heidi has developed an individual that has been by identified by it's loose large brushstrokes and the use of undermixed color.

 "My current technique evolved when I attempted my first large scale acrylic painting.
 Something I had loved about watercolor was the freedom of pure juicy color spreading across a simple white textured paper, planned but uninhibited.
 There is a sense of simplicity yet a vivid brilliance to it.
 The techniques used in oil also influences how I paint in acrylic.
 I am fascinated by how the perception of color is affected or even created by light, therefore driving my choice of pigment."

-Brett Heidi continues to learn from experience, from other artists and life itself while being inspired by music and the "everyday".
+Brett continues to learn from experience, from other artists and life itself while being inspired by nature, music, and the "everyday".